netactivenl/homey.ical2voice/README.md

 1. Open Google Calendar and go to Settings:
 ![](https://github.com/netactivenl/homey.ical2voice/raw/master/assets/images/settings_menu.png)

-2. Then go to the Calendars tab:
+2. Then go to the Calendars tab and click the calendar you want:
 ![](https://github.com/netactivenl/homey.ical2voice/raw/master/assets/images/calendar_settings.png)

-3. Finally right click the green ICAL button and get the Private Address of your calendar by copying the address:
+3. Right click the green ICAL button and get the Private Address of your calendar by copying the address:
 ![](https://github.com/netactivenl/homey.ical2voice/raw/master/assets/images/ical.png)

 ### 3. Create a flow using one of the iCalendar to Voice cards